-Before the start, teachers and school leaders from each school will complete a questionnaire, which tests the school’s willingness to change.
-After sharing the test results with NEMESIS partners, the schools will be advised about how they can implement social innovation education in their school organisation taking into account the needs and possibilities of the specific school.
-The overall purpose of this approach is that social innovation education becomes part of the school’s identity and is supported by all school members.
-Their commitment is essential for the success of the implementation.
+Before they begin, teachers and school leaders from each school will complete a questionnaire, which tests the school’s willingness to change.
+After sharing the test results with NEMESIS partners, the schools will be advised on how they can implement social innovation education in their school organisation, taking into account the needs and possibilities of the specific school.
+The overall purpose of this approach is for social innovation education to become part of the school’s identity and for it to be supported by all school members.
+The commitment of the individuals involved is essential for the success of the implementation.

-Two training sessions in which all schools come together will take place after completing the test.
+Two training sessions in which all schools come together will take place after the test is completed.
 The joint training sessions stimulate discussions between the participating schools and the exchange of experiences and best practices.
 The two important themes of the first training are:

 – The school and the social challenges